U-218

 15 Nov 1942

-The mine-layer, attempting to sink an allied destroyer, was attacked by aircraft and surface ships and seriously damaged.
-She aborted to France.
+The mine-layer attempted to sink an Allied destroyer and was attacked by aircraft and surface ships.
+Damage severe, and U-218 returned to France.
 (Sources: Blair, vol 2, page 113)

 22 May 1943

-The boat, already damaged from previous action, was attacked by surface ships and damaged further.
+Already damaged by previous action, U-218 suffered more damage when attacked by surface ships.
 The boat escaped and reached France on June 2.
 (Sources: Blair, vol 2, page 337)

 2 Aug 1943